 Staying Inside of Yellowstone National Park

 Yellowstone is a large and complex national park, with many different roads that travel to the most popular boardwalks and trails.
-I recommend staying inside of the park if you want to have more opportunities for sightseeing without the crowds.
+I recommend staying inside the park if you want to have more opportunities for sightseeing without the crowds.
 If you can cut down on your drive time by staying near a point of interest, you’ll be able to get out at sunrise or sunset when the main crowds have cleared out.

-Hotels and Lodges in Yellowstone
+Best Hotels and Lodges in Yellowstone

-There are nine lodges in the park, so you’ve got a lot of options of places to stay while visiting Yellowstone!
+There are nine lodges in the park, so you’ve got a lot of options for places to stay while visiting Yellowstone!
 Experiencing the park before everyone gets there or after everyone has left is the very best thing about staying in one of these lodges.

 National park lodges typically aren’t known for their amenities or comforts, so you’re usually paying for location and ambiance.
 Yellowstone lodges are no different — you may not find any televisions or air conditioners in these rooms, and bathrooms are shared in some hotels.
-It’s all about the location and historical significance for these options.
+It’s all about the location and historical significance of these options.

 I recommend trying to stay in the middle of the park if you’d like to be in the same lodge for your entire trip — Canyon Lodge, Lake Lodge, or Lake Hotel and Cabins are good for that.